jitbit/MapDataReader/README.md

 	return SqlMapper.Query<T>(cn, sql, parameters).AsList();
 }
 ```
+Why the C# compiler will choose your method over Dapper's?

 When the C# compiler sees two extension methods with the same signature, it uses the one that's "[closer](https://ericlippert.com/2013/12/23/closer-is-better/)" to your code.
-"Closiness" - is determined by multiple factos - same namespace, same assembly, derived class vs base class etc. etc (go read the article linked).
-Anyways, adding an override like this will silently switch your existing code from using Dapper/reflection to using our source generator, while still keeping awesomeness of Dapper and barely touching your code.
+"Closiness" - is determined by multiple factos - same namespace, same assembly, derived class over base class, implementation over interface etc. (go read the article linked above).
+Adding an override like this will silently switch your existing code from using Dapper/reflection to using our source generator (b/c it uses a more specific connection type and live in your project's namescape), while still keeping the awesomeness of Dapper and you barely have to rewrite any of your code.